MYSA League Rules

 - Coaches and players on the sidelines must remain within the technical area at all times during a match.
 U5/U6 teams must stay 1 yard or more away from the touch line on their side of the field

-- Parents must remain behind the dashed parent boundary at all times.
+- Parents must remain behind the dashed parent boundary or at least 1 yard from the touch line at all times.

 - Parents are not allowed to enter the field of play at any time unless waved on by the referee.